httpoz/engineering-management-tools/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Each section represents a focus area / platform and nested underneath it should be the following proposed structure: (subject to ammendment by contribution)
+- Each section represents a focus area / competence and nested underneath it should be the following proposed structure: (subject to ammendment by contribution)
   - Resources
     - Articles
     - Videos